sheepolata/WorldInConflictSim/README.md

 ### 12/04/2021

+All communities now start with 100 pop (instead of a random percentage of max pop).

 Add small dirt roads from location to each of its landmark.

 Added Desert city archetype.
 Also added a population control part to growth rate in case of low food production.
 Moved pop update from weekly to monthly.